Clicky

 Student support is also accessible through the school’s Counseling Center, Career Services, and the Advisement and Career Centers.

 The program curriculum is composed of general education courses and majors during the first two years.
-Other courses are also required like: Calculus, Physics, and other Math and Physical Science.
+Other courses are also required like Calculus, Physics, and other Math and Physical Science.
 An internship is required for graduation.

 The university is accredited by the American Council for Construction Education.